cncf/tag-contributor-strategy/CHARTER.md

  contributors and vice versa.

 #### In scope:
-The following, non exhaustive, bootstrap list of activities and deliverables are in-scope for the SIG:
+The following, non exhaustive list of activities and deliverables are in-scope for the SIG:
 * Definition of a contributor.
 This is helpful across projects for metrics and establishing guidelines, programs, and workflows.
+* Contributor and goverance related proposed/suggested/modified project lifecycle requirements for graduation or incubation
-* “Contributing health checks”/’community health checks’ (name tbd) for project evaluations at graduation time.
+* “Contributing health checks”/’community health checks’ (name tbd) for project evaluations at graduation time
-* Webinars, meetings, and other events to engage with the end user community on upstream contributing trainings and engagement programs.
+* Webinars, meetings, and other events to engage with the end user and CNCF project community on upstream contributing trainings and engagement programs.
 * Development of guidelines, documents for project governance, recruiting and retaining contributor communities, mentorship, and project maturity.
 * Collection of current state of contributor strategies and governance models